-Superimposition is enabled for the SB12 output Superimposition is disabled Superimposition is enabled for the SDI2 output -- -- -- --
+Off (default) Superimposition is disabled SDI2 Superimposition is enabled for the SDI2 output

 NOTE: CVBS on Y must also be selected for 1.7 Component Output in order to use the CVBS on Y selection with the Super Out.

 2.1 VIDEO INPUT This parameter selects a video input source from the video input connections available.
 This is the video that will be recorded and/or passed through.
 These are the available options: